tanviarora23/vsdbbcud4f/README.md

 `plot out_t which is to see pad IO`

 NOTE : PRELAYOUT SIMULATIONS ARE TESTED FOR osu180nm
+# PRELAYOUT SIMULATIONS

-#STEPS TO OPEN LAYOUT IN ELECTRIC
+## STEPS TO OPEN LAYOUT IN ELECTRIC

 	    Work in progress .
 Will update soon

-#STEPS TO RUN POST-LAYOUT SIMULATIONS
+## STEPS TO RUN POST-LAYOUT SIMULATIONS
             Work in progress .
 Will update soon.

 CAD TOOL REPORTING
 VSDBBCUD4F is a GPIO(General Purpose Input Output) IP.
 It suits maximum frequency of approximately 2.538 MHz.
 Data flow is bidirectional i.e. from Input Output or OutputInput depends on user’s choice of Enable pin.
 # Inputs needed for tool usage